 - the Office of Public Prosecutions

-You and your employer must be covered by an enterprise agreement or workplace determination that has a relevant gender equality clause allowing for the Commissioner’s involvement.
+and your enterprise agreement or workplace determination has a relevant gender equality clause allowing for the Commissioner’s involvement.

 If the Claim is unable to be resolved between the Employer and the Claimant/s, either the Claimant/s or the Employer may refer the Claim to the Public Sector Gender Equality Commissioner (Commissioner) to deal with.